Gifts of Cash or Property

 Unrestricted gifts (060xxx) are grouped in accordance with the U of O organization chart.

 Unrestricted gift funds have been set up for most departments on campus.
 Generally, all gifts without donor restrictions on spending should be deposited into the department's pooled unrestricted fund, unless the amount is sufficient to justify a separate fund.
-Contact the Business Affairs Office at 6-1115 for more information.
+Contact Business Affairs at 6-1115 for more information.

 Restricted gift funds are grouped as follows: